robinrodricks/FluentFTP/README.md

 [![Version](https://img.shields.io/nuget/vpre/FluentFTP.svg)](https://www.nuget.org/packages/FluentFTP)

 FluentFTP is a fully managed FTP client that supports file and directory listing, uploading and dowloading files, permissions, hashing and SSL/TLS connections for [all major server types](#file-listings).
 This project is entirely developed in managed C#.
-All credits go to [J.P.
-Trosclair](https://github.com/jptrosclair) for developing and maintaining the library till 2016.
 FluentFTP is released under the permissive MIT License, so it can be used in both proprietary and free/open source applications.

 ## Features